alphagov/govuk-rfcs/rfc-026-12-factor-rails-apps.md

 One area that's not so well covered is any non-gem dependencies provided by the&nbsp;OS.
 This includes things like external programs (imagemagick, tika etc...), and&nbsp;any libraries required by gems with native extensions (eg libxml), and the&nbsp;compilers necessary to build them.
 There's no obvious way to resolve this with&nbsp;our current infrastructure, we therefore recommend that a decision on how to&nbsp;resolve this is deferred until we migrate to a containerised setup.

+## Separate the build and release stages

+Our current deploy process doesn't map onto the process described by twelve-factor ([http://12factor.net/build-release-run](http://12factor.net/build-release-run)).

+We're currently using a Capistrano deploy style which does most of the building on the app servers at deploy time.
+Given ruby is a non-compiled language, there isn't much building to do - it mostly comes down to building assets, and bundling.

+We should investigate how to build a single artefact that can be simply deployed and run on servers taking all the necessary config from the environment. &nbsp;This is probably another point that should be deferred until we are transitioning to a containerised setup.

+# 12-factor principles

+For reference these are all the twelve-factor principles:

+[I. Codebase](http://12factor.net/codebase)&nbsp;-&nbsp;One codebase tracked in revision control, many deploys

+We already do this.

+[II.
+Dependencies](http://12factor.net/dependencies)&nbsp;-&nbsp;Explicitly declare and isolate dependencies

+See above...

+[III.
+Config](http://12factor.net/config)&nbsp;-&nbsp;Store config in the environment

+See above...

+[IV.
+Backing Services](http://12factor.net/backing-services)&nbsp;-&nbsp;Treat backing services as attached resources

+We already do this (when combined with the Config approach above).

+[V. Build, release, run](http://12factor.net/build-release-run)&nbsp;-&nbsp;Strictly separate build and run stages

+See above...

+[VI.
+Processes](http://12factor.net/processes)&nbsp;-&nbsp;Execute the app as one or more stateless processes

+We already do this

+[VII.
+Port binding](http://12factor.net/port-binding)&nbsp;-&nbsp;Export services via port binding

+We already do this

+[VIII.
+Concurrency](http://12factor.net/concurrency)&nbsp;-&nbsp;Scale out via the process model

+We already do this

+[IX.
+Disposability](http://12factor.net/disposability)&nbsp;-&nbsp;Maximize robustness with fast startup and graceful shutdown

+Unicorn given us this feature.

+[X. Dev/prod parity](http://12factor.net/dev-prod-parity)&nbsp;-&nbsp;Keep development, staging, and production as similar as possible

+We already do this

+[XI.
+Logs](http://12factor.net/logs)&nbsp;-&nbsp;Treat logs as event streams

+See above...

+[XII.
+Admin processes](http://12factor.net/admin-processes)&nbsp;-&nbsp;Run admin/management tasks as one-off processes

+Rake tasks give us this.

 &nbsp;

 &nbsp;